JLLormeau/sock-shop/Readme.md

-# Deploy Sock-Shop on k3s
+# Deploy Sock-Shop on k3s with traefik
 Rollout the Sock-Shop application on bare metal VM (VM on a cloud provider) with k3s and traefik ingress controler.
 (tested with Azure VM Standard D2s v3 - 2 vCP, 8 GB)

-Deploy k3s :
+Deploy k3s with trafik:

     #k3s
     echo "\n*****install k3s"